A Young Supernova Selection Pipeline For The LSST Era: Optimal 4MOST-like Strategy

+The results presented in Section \ref{subsecsec:obs_strat_results_ysn} showed that the SNR distribution is shifted to higher SNR as the delay time is increased.
+This can be explained by the fact that our YSN objects are predominantly selected at pre-peak phases.
+As the 4MOST-like observing strategy time delay is increased, the number of SNe that evolve to near peak brightness increases, resulting in an increase in the number of SNe that are bright enough such that their spectral \snr $>5$.
+From the observing strategies investigated, the longest delay of 7 days produces the highest percentage (87.7 percent) of SNe that have good quality spectra (\snr $>5$).
+Although this strategy is the most optimal for obtaining good quality spectra, it is counterproductive for observing early-time SN spectra.

-For TiDES to fully capitalise on the earlier SN triggers provided by our YSN selection criteria, quick follow up of the YSN targets is required.
-Ideally a triggered event would be followed up within minutes, however, this is not possible for the TiDES survey as 4MOST will not be used for targets of opportunity.
-As such, the earliest that 4MOST could feasibly provide an observation of a triggered target is within the following night after the trigger.
-Therefore, a 4MOST observing strategy that follows the LSST observing strategy with a delay of 1 day is most optimal for making the most out of our YSN selection criteria's early triggers.
-However, we must also consider the quality of the sample in terms of the classification reliability and overall SNR distribution.
+For a TiDES-like survey to fully capitalise on the earlier SN selection provided by our YSN selection criteria, quick follow up of the YSN targets is required.
+Ideally an event would be followed up within minutes of selection, however, this is not possible for a TiDES-like survey as there is no target of opportunity mode.
+Therefore, a 4MOST-like observing strategy that follows the LSST observing strategy with a delay of 1 day is most optimal for making the most out of our YSN selection criteria's early triggers.
+One limitation of this strategy, as shown by our results in Section \ref{subsecsec:obs_strat_results_ysn}, is that it produces the lowest percentage of SNe with good quality spectra, at 12.7 percent less than the most optimal strategy (7 day delay strategy).
+However, the percentage of SNe for which a possible classification is achievable (spectrum SNR $>3$) is 94.1 percent, which is at most 1.0 percent less than the other observing strategies investigated, and only 0.1 percent less than the 7 day delayed observing strategy.